qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 * Immersive Portals Core (modid:`imm_ptl_core`)
 * Miscellaneous Utility from qouteall (modid:`q_misc_util`)
 * Cloth Config
-* Mod Menu
+* Mod Menu (not in 1.17.x)

 (Cloth Config and Mod Menu are used for providing the config GUI)

 The Immersive Portals Core contains [the core portal functionality](https://github.com/qouteall/ImmersivePortalsMod/wiki/Implementation-Details):